guile-gs-oliveira/guile-gs-oliveira/README.md

 - 👋 Hi, I’m @guile-gs-oliveira
-- 👀 I’m interested in  desenvolver e aprender sobre tecnolgia.
+- 👀 I’m interested in developer and learning about tecnology.
-- 🌱 I’m currently learning  java.
+- 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on desenvolvimento
+- 💞️ I’m looking to collaborate on development
-- 📫 How to reach me  manda um email: guilhermeoliveira130@hotmail.com
+- 📫 How to reach me, send an email: guilhermeoliveira130@hotmail.com

 <!---
 guile-gs-oliveira/guile-gs-oliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.